Manage batches of security identities

 Step 3: Push the file container into a security identity provider

-Use the add, update, and/or delete batch of security identities operation to push the Amazon S3 file container into the security identity provider of your secured Push source.
+Use the Add, update, and/or delete a batch of security identities request to push the Amazon S3 file container into the security identity provider of your secured Push source.

 Request template